|1 pax||2 pax||3 pax||4 pax||5 pax||6 pax||7 pax||8+ pax|

 Feel free to contact our experts to know more about Chemka Hot Springs adventure!

-A tour of Materuni Village and Waterfalls is a good way to spend a day away from the bustle of Moshi town life.
-The walk to Materuni Waterfall offers a glimpse into the nature of Tanzania while giving you a bit of a work-out to either prepare your body for the forthcoming climb to the highest point of Africa – Kilimanjaro, or ease your muscles after the climb.
+A tour to Materuni Village and Waterfalls is a great way to spend a day away from the bustle of town life.
+The walk to Materuni Waterfall offers a glimpse into the nature of Tanzania allowing you either to prepare your body for the forthcoming climb to Kilimanjaro or ease your muscles after the climb.

 Ol Doinyo Lengai Climbing Tour

 Day 1: ARUSHA - LAKE NATRON

 Our driver will pick you up at your hotel in the morning and drive you to Lake Natron.
 The drive is fairly long and you will reach Lengai Safari Lodge some time after lunch.
 At the same time, the scenery on the way is picturesque and you will have an opportunity to see the local people, including Maasai tribesmen, as well as some African wildlife.
 After your check-in a guide will take you on a walking tour to Ngare Sero waterfall.
 The trail runs through a gorge and you will sometimes need to ford the stream, so we recommend that you wear sandals or the like to avoid constantly having to take your shoes off.
 A drive to the lakeshore, where you get a chance to capture its great scenery on camera takes place before you return to the Lodge for dinner and some rest.

 Day 2: TREKKING TO OL DOINYO LENGAI VOLCANO - ARUSHA